ErikaDva/web-dev-projects/TeaCozy/README.md

-# Codecademy Tea Cozy Project
+# Tea Cozy Project

 ## Project Description

+This is my first project built with HTML and CSS as part of the codecademy course "Intermediate CSS".
 The design spec and image assets were provided by codecademy.
+In this repository, you can find my solution to this project.

 ### Goals: